TretornESP/FUSED/README.md

 ## How to test FUSED?

-You can start by creating a test scenario by simply running `.\maketest.sh`
+First create the build directory structure with `make setup` You can start by creating a test scenario by simply running `make testsetup` Then you may build the test program by runnin `make fuse` and running it by `make run` Or simply do the last two steps with `make`

-It requires `mkfs.ext2` and `dd` to be installed.
-Then just run `./go.sh` to run the test scenario.

 ## How to use FUSED in your own project?